 We recommend that you will get the best value by coming earlier in the day but there will be no reduction in price until after the prize-winning carvings have been sold by auction.
 At that time the entry will be reduce to half price.

-Payments for the main pieces are to the carvers themselves and vary a little.
+Payments for the main pieces are to the carvers themselves and payment methods vary a little.
 We are currently updating the carvers information and have asked them to advise what methods of payment they accept.
-Details will be in the information about the Carver.
+Details will be on the information about the Carvers

 The quick carves can be paid by cash or cheque made payable to “Carrbridge Ahead”

 The Spar shop in the village offers cashback, but may not be able to accommodate this throughout the day.
 In addition, the Post Office, which is part of the Spar shop, is open in the morning and has cash withdrawal facilities.